-The salary that is to be paid to the Leader of the Council is set out in the regulations and for 2014/15 this was £27,602.
+The salary that is to be paid to the Leader of the Council is set out in the regulations and for 2015/16 this was £27,878.
 The regulations permit the Council to remunerate one Civic head, the Provost.
-The regulations set out the maximum salary that may be paid to the Provost and Council policy is to pay this salary which for 2014/15 was £20,702.
+The regulations set out the maximum salary that may be paid to the Provost and Council policy is to pay this salary which for 2015/16 was £20,909.

 The regulations also set out the remuneration that may be paid to senior councillors and the total number of senior councillors the Council may have.
 The maximum yearly amount that may be paid to a senior councillor is 75% of the total yearly amount payable to the Leader of the Council.
-The total yearly amount payable by the Council for remuneration of all of its Senior Councillors shall not exceed £146,112.
+The total yearly amount payable by the Council for remuneration of all of its Senior councillors shall not exceed £146,087.
 The Council is also able to exercise local flexibility in the determination of the precise number of senior councillors and salary within these maximum limits.
-The Council policy is to divide this sum equally and pay each of the 6 senior councillors a salary of £20,656.
+The Council policy is to divide the remainder of this sum after the Provost remuneration equally and pay each of the 6 senior councillors a salary of £20,863.